 - Botanical drink powders with turmeric, ginger or elderberry

 - Hydration powders with added electrolytes like potassium

 - "Kidz" powder with a smaller dose of vitamins and minerals for children

 Though taking too much vitamin C is unlikely to harm you, the Mayo Clinic recommends adults stick to an upper limit of 2,000 milligrams per day.

 So, is Emergen-C good for you?
 Turns out the drink may have benefits when it comes to the common cold and beyond.

-Here are the things Emergen-C can do to support your health.
+Here are the things Emergen-C may do to support your health.

 1. It May Shorten Colds

 Vitamin C may decrease the severity of symptoms and the duration of your cold, per the U.S. National Library of Medicine (NLM).
 However, it's important to note that vitamin C won't prevent a cold in the first place.